Updated · Jan 27, 2023

 Who Is in Favor of Article 13?

-As soon as Article 13 passed, Guy Verhofstadt, Belgian Member of European Parliament (MEP) and president of the pro-European ALDEGroup, welcomed the vote in the European Parliament, saying: “We have to make our own internet model in Europe as fast as possible so there is a choice for people and to reduce American monopolisation [of data controlling].”
+As soon as Article 13 passed, Guy Verhofstadt, Belgian Member of European Parliament (MEP) and president of the pro-European ALDEGroup, welcomed the vote in the European Parliament, saying: “We have to make our own internet model in Europe as fast as possible so there is a choice for people and to reduce American monopolisation ."

 What’s all that about?

 We live in a time when Europe and the US appear to be drifting apart and old alliances are being questioned.
-The inevitable logic goes that the EU needs to do more to preserve its core values – those of respect for human dignity and human rights, freedom, democracy, equality and the rule of law.
+The inevitable logic goes that the EU needs to do more to preserve its core values.
+Namely, those of respect for human dignity and human rights, freedom, democracy, equality, and the rule of law.

 The Economist’s current Charlemagne columnist, Jeremy Cliffe, described this as a typical example of what French President Emmanuel Macron, another supporter of the directive, calls “the Europe that protects.”

 European publishers are also in favor.
-On April 15, 2019, the European Magazine Media Association (EMMA), the European Newspaper Publishers’ Association (ENPA), the European Publishers’ Council (EPC), and News Media Europe (NME) issued a joint statement in which they welcomed the vote in the European Council and called for swift implementation of the directive at national level.
+On April 15, 2019, the European Magazine Media Association (EMMA), the European Newspaper Publishers’ Association (ENPA), the European Publishers’ Council (EPC), and News Media Europe (NME) issued a joint statement.
+In it, they welcomed the vote in the European Council and called for swift implementation of the directive at national level.
 Christian Van Thillo, Chairman of the EPC, said: “This important reform will help make the EU copyright regime fit for the digital age without stifling digital innovation.”

 When it comes to the question of what is Article 13 and who is in favor, we should also mention the entertainment industry.
-Singers like Paul McCartney, Placido Domingo, and Adele, and film-makers like Mike Leigh have also come out strongly in support of Article 13.
+Singers like Paul McCartney and filmmakers like Mike Leigh have also come out strongly in support of Article 13.